Serpukhov: Shrines

 In the Vysotsky monastery Serpukhov collected many shrines, including about three hundred particles of relics of saints.
-A special place is occupied by the list of the icon of the Mother of God "The Unstoppable Bowl",which, according to believers, heals from a painful addiction to alcohol, drugs and smoking (the original, which was in the Monastery of The Lord was lost after the revolution).
+A special place is occupied by the list of the icon of the Mother of God "Inexhaustible Chalice" which, according to believers, heals from a painful addiction to alcohol, drugs and smoking (the original, which was in the Monastery of the Lord was lost after the revolution).
 The relics of the Rev. Athanasius Vysotsky, the younger one, are also being rethroned in the Vysotsky Monastery.

-In the Monastery of The Lord is the tomb of the Rev. Varlaam Serpukhovsky.
+The tomb of St. Varlaam Serpukhovsky is in the Monastery of the Lord.

-In 1993, in Serpukhov,the icon of the Virgin"Help for Childbirth"(revered by the miraculous) was revealed.
+In 1993, in Serpukhov, the icon of the Virgin "Help for Childbirth" (revered as miraculous) was revealed.
 Currently, the icon is located in the cathedral of St. Nicholas of Serpukhov.

 In Serpukhov is also a miraculous list of the icon of the Mother of God "The Recovery of the Dead", which, according to legend, twice saved the city from the epidemic of cholera.